 One of the delights of Y Felin house is that the stunningly beautiful and diverse views are panoramic with views from every window.
 If it is peace and quiet you are looking for, why not just while away some time watching the river flow by and spotting the wildlife – herons, ancient looking and slow in flight, are often seen fishing on the river and at night you may see bats and owls swooping around.
 Otters are also frequently seen on the nearby Tal-Y-Llyn lake.

-Children and grown-up visitors to Y Felin tell us they love it for its haven-away-from- the- Wi and Blackberry and there is a good selection of board games and cards at the Felin to keep all ages entertained.
+Children and grown-up visitors to Y Felin tell us they love it for its haven away from the Wi and Blackberry.
+There is a good selection of board games and cards at the Felin to keep all ages entertained.

 Spending Time on the Farm